 Defence mechanism

-According to this theory, healthy people use different defence mechanisms throughout life.
-A defence mechanism can become pathological when its persistent use leads to maladaptive behaviour such that the physical or mental health of the individual is adversely affected.
-Among the purposes of ego defence mechanisms is to protect the mind/self/ego from anxiety or to provide a refuge from a situation with which one cannot currently cope.
+Healthy people have a fully developed sense of "object constancy", knowing that bad and good can exist at the same time in the same person.
+A defense mechanism can become pathological when its persistent use leads to maladaptive behaviour such that the physical or mental health of the individual is adversely affected.
+Among the purposes of defense mechanisms is to protect the mind/self/ego from anxiety or to provide a refuge from a situation with which one cannot cope at that moment.

 Definition from Wikipedia – Defence mechanism